nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - The user need to save storage space after finished studying a module.
 The UI will also be less packed

+### Clear feature

+The `clear` feature supports clearing the entire tracker of all modules, lectures and videos

+The feature utilises the following classes:
+- `ClearCommand` - executable command to clear modules, lectures and videos in the tracker

+The following is a description of the code execution flow:
+1. `TrackerParser#parseCommand` parses based on the command word `clear` to identify that the Clear feature is being called.
+2. `ClearCommand#execute(Model)` calls `Model#clearTracker` to clear the tracker

+**Reasons for such implementation**

+- This implementation allows for adherence to basic Object Oriented Programming principles

 ## Documentation, logging, testing, configuration, dev-ops

 - [Documentation guide](Documentation.md)